 In my view, this only produces additional numbers in the report while presenting essentially the same results.
 Fortunately, you can disable all prompts related to that feature and remove the extra values from the report.

-Another strange, but interesting feature is the ability to process test results with your own JavaScript code.
+Another strange but interesting feature is the ability to process test results with your own JavaScript code.
 As I understand, this is another attempt to provide methods for automatic analysis of the results (in addition to the pass/fail criteria).

 For example, you can find the slowest response in the whole test, or compare error rates of different users.
-Such things are rarely required in practice, but probably this may be useful in case of very specific complex testing where the functionality of the application may also somehow correlate with its performance.
+Such things are rarely required in practice, but this may be useful in case of very specific complex testing where the functionality of the application may also somehow correlate with its performance.

-There are other small new features like ability to ignore errors on specific HTTP requests.
-Overall my conclusion is that most of us will only see the difference in the product usability.
+There are other small new features like the ability to ignore errors on specific HTTP requests.
+Overall my conclusion is that most of us will only see the difference in product usability.
 However in some cases, this can make a dramatic benefit.
 Some users may also like new specific features.
 For example, integration with Jenkins may be useful for those who use it.

 thanks for the review. it’s very useful.